h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Project-Management.md

                         ```
                     - Commit the changes made so far
                         ```
-                        git commit -m "This should be a REALLY short summary of changes" -m "This should be a larger more detailed explination of what changes have been made and why"
+                        git commit -m "This should be a REALLY short summary of changes" -m "This should be a larger more detailed explanation of what changes have been made and why"
                         ```
                 - Uploading Changes:
                     - Push the changes to the remote repository